 MESSAGE FROM THE CHIEF

 On behalf of the men and women of the Cocoa Police Department I want to welcome you to our great city.
-Cocoa is such a unique and beautiful place and I am honored to be entrusted with the safety and security of the more than 18,000 residents that call this place home.
+Cocoa is such a unique and beautiful place and I am honored to be entrusted with the safety and security of the nearly 19,000 residents that call this place home.

 I believe in a community oriented approach in law enforcement's mission to protect and serve.
 We cannot be effective unless we have strong connections within our community.
 It is why we are dedicated to building positive relationships by working with residents, civic groups, schools, business owners, faith based organizations and our community leaders.
 Working together we can accomplish our mission to create a safe and secure community and improve the overall quality of life in one of Central Florida's favorite cities.